MekhyW/scout_nav2/README.md

 ros2 service call /start_navigation std_srvs/srv/Trigger
 ```

-The first command will launch the simulation of the robot in Gazebo, with the 3D lidar sensor mounted on top, and the RViz GUI (optional).
+The first command will launch the simulation of the robot in Gazebo, with the 2D lidar sensor mounted on top.
-The second command will launch the navigation stack with the specified parameters.
+The second command will launch the navigation stack, performing SLAM using AMCL, and the RViz GUI.

-Parameters for simulation launch file:
-- `lidar_type`: 3d for a 3D lidar (pointcloud2), 2d for a 2D lidar (laserscan)
-- `rviz`: true if launching rviz, false if launching only the gazebo simulation

-Parameters:

-- `slam`: `True` if you want to use SLAM toolbox for map creation, `False` if you want to do localization + navigation with the map already created
-- `simulation`: `true` if running in simulation with gazebo, `false` if launching the real AgileX Scout robot with real sensors
-- `localization`: choose the localization algorithm, among `amcl` and `slam_toolbox`
+The third and fourth commands spawn the waypoint publisher.

 If Gazebo crashes due to OGRE exception in WSL, try launching it using software acceleration instead of hardware acceleration:
 ```bash